taxpayer/outliner-extension/README.md

 **I AM NOT THE OWNER/DEVELOPER OF ANY SERVICE/WEBSITE LISTED ABOVE!
 I JUST CREATED THIS TINY EXTENSION, THAT USES THEIR SERVICE, AND THAT'S ALL.**

-**YES, SOMETIMES I ALSO HAVE SOME COMPLAINTS ABOUT THEIR SERVICES, AS YOU DO, BUT THEN I HAVE TO CONTACT *THEM* BECAUSE, UNFORTUNATELY, THIS EXTENSION CAN'T IMPROVE OR UPDATE OR FIX ANYTHING ON THEIR SERVICES**
+**YES, SOMETIMES I ALSO HAVE SOME COMPLAINTS ABOUT THEIR SERVICES, AS YOU DO, BUT THEN I HAVE TO CONTACT *THEM* BECAUSE, UNFORTUNATELY, THIS EXTENSION CAN'T IMPROVE OR UPDATE OR FIX ANYTHING ON THEIR SERVICES.**

 The listed services do not support and/or told me to create and/or told me also not to create this extension in any way, I did it for fun!

 ## History

 ### Version 2.0 `[10-Apr-2022]`
+"The king is dead, long live the king!"

 Well, after almost 5 years, the beloved service **[Outline.com](https://outline.com)** has shut down.
 For good.
 It was gone so mysteriously as it was born.
 During all the time, I tried to communicate with them and never got an answer.
 Their website and available data were minimum, and even their Twitter account was abandoned.
 Anyway, it was a superb service.
 Somewhat in February, I got the first signs it was failing.
 I waited a bit.
 They have been offline for some time in the past but then returned.
 Not this time.
 And about 2 weeks ago, their website is redirected to a different offering their domain, bids starting at $150k 👀💸

 So, it made no more sense to keep this extension forwarding to their website (especially because I don't have a spare $150k with me here).
 So...
 This extension is moving to a new house.
 I'll start using **[12ft.io](https://12ft.io)**.
 It's pretty straightforward like Outline.com was.
 Some users suggested **[OutlineTTS.com](https://outlinetts.com)**.
 I'm still studying how it works and if it's worth implementing it.
 Some of their back-end services look pretty weird, honestly.